College Office » Class of 2024

 • Get serious about your schoolwork.
 Your junior year grades are extremely important in the college admissions process, as is the rigor of your coursework.

-• Get involved.
-Commitment to service is an essential facet of the college process.
+• Get involved: Commitment to service is an essential part of the college process.
 Colleges are looking for students who think outside the academic realm and dedicate their spare time to meaningful activities within school and in the community.

 • Open dialog with your parents/guardians regarding the college and financial process and their limitations on your choices.